martin-wey/martin-wey.github.io/_news/announcement_8.md

 inline: true
 ---

-I was awarded a prestigious FRQ Merit Scholarship for Foreign Students (PBEEE) funding my Ph.D.
+I was awarded a prestigious FRQ Merit Scholarship for Foreign Students (PBEEE) issued by the Government of Quebec to fund my Ph.D.